mortezagholi79/Regression/README.md

 # Regression
 Regression 1:

-Presentation of multivariate regression model and regression significance test
+multivariate regression model and regression significance test

 Regression 2:

+Significance of regression variables

+Regression 3:

+ coefficient of determination and  confidence interval for observations